DiscoverProgramming/tic-tac-toe/README.md

-A fun tic tac toe game made in Python.
+A tic tac toe game against a bot that is hard to beat.